 The melodic movements bear more poetic titles who are meant to reveal a little more about the character of each of the movements: Gateway to Dreaming, Shadow Play, Swan Song, etc. One title, however – the fifth movement - calls for an explanation: The Desert of Time Revisited.
 Here I return - briefly, very briefly - to my first symphony from 1990.
 'The Desert of Time” - a quote from Milan Kundera - becomes the motto of the second movement of the symphony, a static music, trance-like fluctuating between two chords: D flat major and B minor.

 Songs and Rhapsodies is about 25 minutes long and explores, like the Serenade before it, the fascinating and unexpected possibilities for harmonies emerging between the accordion and the more traditional instruments.

-SONGS and RHAPSODIES is written for Athelas Sinfonietta Copenhagen and Frode Andersen.
+b>Songs and Rhapsodies is written for Athelas Sinfonietta Copenhagen and Frode Andersen.

 The work is dedicated to Frode Andersen."

 - Poul Ruders